Marathi and its importance

 Student's Expenditure Information

-Apartment Rent per month- (per room - independent bedroom,) living room and kitchen common, ( Including sweeping, moping, cleaning the bathrooms, cleaning kitchen utensils ) but it doesn't include breakfast, dinner, and meals 20,000- 25,000/-300 -367
+Apartment Rent per month- (per room - independent bedroom,) living room and kitchen common, (Including sweeping, moping, cleaning the bathrooms, cleaning kitchen utensils ) but it doesn't include breakfast, dinner, and meals Rs.
+30,000- 38,000/- 351 -445$

 Marathi Learning Resources

-Please note the address of the Hotel wherein; initial stay (on twin sharing basis) of all participants has been arranged for the one night [11/6/2019) on your arrival, as per institute rules (Check Inn 12:00 Check Out 10.00 a.m,) with Complimentary breakfast arrangement).
+Initial Stay and Orientation: Please note the address of the Hotel given below wherein; overnight initial stay (on twin sharing basis) for all participants has been arranged for the one overnight stay upon your arrival, as per institute rules (Check Inn 12:00 Check Out 8.30 a.m.) with Complimentary breakfast arrangement).

 PYC Hindu Gymkhana & Sports Foundation